 A Day in the Life- Oral History Project

-In 2019, Malton Museum ran an oral history project to capture local stories of those who work in the horse industry.
-Interviewees work in a range of roles, from horse transport, saddlery, welfare, farriering to racing.
-The recordings set out to capture what it is like to work in these roles and to discover the rewards and challenges that come with the job.
-These extracts feature in the Horsepower Exhibition to help give an insight into ‘A Day in Life’ of the local horse community.
+In 2019 Malton Museum ran an oral history project to capture local stories of those who work in the horse industry.
+The interviewees work in a range of roles, from horse transport, saddlery, welfare and farriering through to racing.
+The recordings, which form part of the Museum’s Horse Power exhibition, capture what it is like to work in these roles and the rewards and challenges that come with the job.
+This project was funded by Arts Council England.

-As part of the Horse Power Exhibition, the museum created two memory boxes based on horses.
-One designed for adults and one for children.
-Each box filled with a range of objects to help trigger horse-related memories.
-The boxes have been loaned out to different organisations.
+As part of the Horse Power Exhibition, the museum created two memory boxes based on horses: one designed for adults and one for children.
+Each box is filled with a range of objects to help trigger horse-related memories.
+The boxes have been loaned out to various organisations.
+The reminiscences project was funded by Arts Council England.

 You and Your Horse Selfie

-At the start of 2019, visitors were asked to share their own horse selfies.
-The museum received a large number of photographs, which they used to create an artwork display in the museum.
+At the start of 2019 visitors were asked to share their own horse selfies.
+The museum received a large number of photographs, which were used to create an artwork display in the museum.
+This project was funded by Arts Council England.

 360 Degree Imaging